Will Listerine Kill a Tooth Infection? What Dentists Say

 Ongoing tooth pain should never be ignored.

-If you live in Carlsbad and experience any of the following symptoms, it’s time to see a dentist:
+If you live in Carlsbad or Near and experience any of the following symptoms, it’s time to see a dentist:

 Listening to your body and seeking professional guidance is always the safest choice.
 If you’re in Carlsbad and dealing with persistent tooth pain, get in touch with our office for a professional assessment of your condition.